SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

 \subsection{Experimental Setup}

-\textbf{Self-supervised Learning Models.} We consider the SSL models in CV and NLP tasks.
-For CV tasks, we consider several popular self-supervised learning models, including SimCLR, MoCoV2, BYOL, and BiGAN, and we adopt ResNet-18~\cite{he2016deep} as the model architecture to pre-train the encoder.
-For NLP tasks, we consider watermarking a most popular SSL model BERT\footnote{This is a pre-trained small version of BERT, which is released by D2L~\cite{d2l}.
-And we use WikiText-2 to fine-tune this small BERT according to the standard training process of BERT to embed our SSL-WM.} (2-layer, 256-hidden, 4-head, 31M parameters).
-Notably, these self-supervised models can be classified into two types: contrastive-based (i.e., SimCLR, MoCoV2, and BYOL) and generative-based (i.e., BiGAN, and BERT), to show our watermark-wide application.
+\textbf{Self-supervised Learning Models.} We consider SSL models in both CV and NLP tasks in our experiment.
+For CV tasks, we adopt several popular SSL models, including SimCLR, MoCoV2, BYOL and BiGAN\footnote{BiGAN, open-sourced, is a representative generative-based SSL algorithm in CV tasks.
+We use the code of BiGAN released in~\cite{code-bigan}.}, using ResNet-18~\cite{he2016deep} as the model architecture to pre-train the encoder.
+We also use CLIP, with ResNet-50 as the image encoder and Transformer as the text encoder, officially released by OpenAI.
+For NLP tasks, we consider watermarking one of the most popular SSL models, BERT\footnote{We use a pre-trained version of BERT released by PyTorch, and continue to train it to embed our SSL-WM.}.
+In addition, these SSL models can be classified into two types: contrastive-based, i.e., SimCLR, MoCoV2, CLIP, and BYOL and generative-based, i.e., BiGAN, and BERT, showing the generality of our watermarking approach for various SSL models.
+Meanwhile, the experiments on CLIP and BERT also demonstrate that our watermarking approach can be applied to large models with numerous parameters as well. \ignore{Moreover, we introduce the datasets of these models.}Additionally, we present the datasets used for these models.